nostromo-1/robotic-car/README.md

   * Activate a buzzer sound (DOWN button)
   * Play a police siren (UP button) over a loudspeaker.
 If you push again the UP button while still playing, it stops playing
   * Increase (button ´1´ + button '+') or decrease (button '1' + button '-') volume of sound
-* It continuously monitors distance to an obstacle in the front side.
-If it is close to an obstacle, it tries to avoid it.
 * It can detect collisions via the inertial measurement unit.
 If it crashes, it tries to avoid the obstacle.
-* If an obstacle is near, it will drive around it by turning until no obstacle is found.
+* It continuously monitors distance to an obstacle in the front side.
+If an obstacle is near, it will drive around it by turning until no obstacle is found.
 If it detects a stall (like in undetected obstacles, due to a non straight position with respect to the sonar), it will move a little backwards and turn to avoid it
 * It monitors battery voltage and current consumption and shows them in the display, also showing a battery status symbol in the display.
 If battery is too low, it powers off the raspberry
 * If the scan button is pressed, it starts scanning for wiimotes and connects to one.
 A long press powers off the raspberry
 * If a pi-camera is attached, it can be used to display the image in a web browser (using https://github.com/silvanmelchior/RPi_Cam_Web_Interface)